Fedihosting-Foundation-Forks/fep/fep/c5a1/fep-c5a1.md

 ## Creating a to-do

-A to-do is implemented as a Valueflows Commitment.
+A to-do is implemented as a Valueflows `Commitment`.

 Consuming implementations which don't have planning features MAY display plan-related objects similarly to `Note` objects.